California Car Duster with Plastic Handle 26″

 26″ Plastic Handle Car Duster:California car duster won’t scratch finish100% cotton strands Removes dust; high-quality fibers to hold dustPermanent baked-in wax lifts dust with one passEliminates the need to use water or spray waxesSafe and non-toxicReduces the number of car washings to keep vehicle looking cleanLength: 26″Plastic handle

-California is a state in the Western United States that lies on the Pacific Coast.
-It borders Oregon to the north, Nevada and Arizona to the east, and shares an international border with the Mexican state of Baja California to the south.
-With nearly 39 million residents across an area of 163,696 square miles (423,970 km2), it is the most populous U.S. state, the third-largest by area, and most populated subnational entity in North America.
+California () is a state in the Western region of the United States that lies on the Pacific Coast.
+It borders Oregon to the north and Nevada and Arizona to the east, and shares an international border with the Mexican state of Baja California to the south.
+With over 39 million residents across an area of 163,696 square miles (423,970 km2), it is the most populous U.S. state, the third-largest by area, and the most populated subnational entity in North America.

 Prior to European colonization, California was one of the most culturally and linguistically diverse areas in pre-Columbian North America.
 European exploration in the 16th and 17th centuries led to the colonization by the Spanish Empire.
 The area became a part of Mexico in 1821, following its successful war for independence, but was ceded to the United States in 1848 after the Mexican–American War.
 The California gold rush started in 1848 and led to social and demographic changes, including depopulation of Indigenous tribes.
 The western portion of Alta California was then organized and admitted as the 31st state in 1850, as a free state, following the Compromise of 1850.